In This Article

-Instead, you need a game plan—a strategy for when you’re going to introduce certain ingredients into your morning and nighttime routines—plus you need to make sure you’re using optimal versions and concentrations of each to get the best results.
-We called on integrative cosmetic skin expert Dr Terry Loong to share her knowledge on this topic.
-Keep scrolling for the anti-ageing ingredients you need to start using, and when.
+Instead, you need a game plan—a strategy for when you’re going to introduce certain ingredients into your morning and nighttime routines—with enough research to know you’re using optimal versions and concentrations of each to get the best results.
+We called on integrative cosmetic skin expert Dr. Terry Loong to share her knowledge on the topic.

-Use it to: Hydrate the skin
+What it does: Hydrate the skin

 Best age to start: 20

 Signs you need it: When you start seeing fine lines under your eyes.
-At a young age, these suggest dehydration.
+At a young age, these might suggest dehydration.

 Shopping notes: Look at the ingredients list closely, you might see something similar to hyaluronic acid listed, such as sodium hyaluronate—this is a salt derived from hyaluronic acid.
 Molecularly, it is smaller than hyaluronic acid so it penetrates the skin more effectively.

-Watch out for other ingredients mixed with the hyaluronic acid, which may undo the great work hyaluronic acid can do for your skin, such as irritating fragrance ingredients, drying alcohols or fragrant plant oils.
+Watch out for other ingredients mixed with the hyaluronic acid, which may undo the great work hyaluronic acid can do for your skin, such as irritating fragrance ingredients, drying alcohols, or fragrant plant oils.

 Best age to start: 25 (This is when elastin production starts to slow down.)

-Shopping notes: Retinol comes in different strengths depending on how many conversions it needs to go through in your skin to become retinoid acid (the active ingredient), which gives the skin all the lovely benefits.
+Shopping notes: Retinol comes in different strengths depending on how many conversions it needs to go through in your skin to become retinoic acid (the active ingredient), which gives skin all the lovely benefits.
 The more conversions it needs to make, the weaker it becomes, which is fine if you have sensitive skin and want to avoid any irritation, but the stronger versions work faster.

 Here are the ingredients from weakest to strongest:

-- Retinyl palmitate found in Estée Lauder Advanced Night Repair (£50).
+- Retinyl palmitate found in Estée Lauder Advanced Night Repair ($75).

 - Retinol found in RoC and SkinCeuticals products.